Robrowno/guess-the-number/README.md

 - Niki Tester on Slack suggested I add in a feature to remind the user what their chosen number was in game two.
 I reassigned the orginal user_response in to two variables: user_response and user_number.
 It now shows above every prompt as a dimmed print statement. **This was a great idea and addition to the app so many thanks to Niki!**

--
+- A few other users on Slack also made some suggestions regarding how I could present the list of past guesses differently and also I had a suggestion for future builds to automate the whole second game and remove the user input element of it.

-Daisy, my C.I Mentor, has been reviewing my work at the beginning, middle and end of my project, providing vital feedback in the direction and scope of my project.
+- Daisy, my C.I Mentor, has been reviewing my work at the beginning, middle and end of my project, providing vital feedback in the direction and scope of my project.

 ---